China's 'One Belt, One Road' looks to take construction binge offshore

 Auditing firm PWC estimates that more than $250 billion worth of projects, from railways to power plants, have been contracted since “One Belt, One Road” was announced in 2013.

-Buoyed with a $50 billion credit line from the Bank of China for such projects, China’s largest cement maker, Anhui Conch, is building at least six cement plants in Indonesia, Vietnam and Laos, according to its website.
+Buoyed with a $50 billion credit line from the Bank of China for such projects, China’s largest cement maker, Anhui Conch 6000585.SS, is building at least six cement plants in Indonesia, Vietnam and Laos, according to its website.

 Steel firms have also said that they are looking to ramp up foreign acquisitions to move capacity to regions such as Southeast Asia and Eastern Europe.